lexaras/Laravel_CRUD/README.md

 # PHP LARAVEL project

 PHP Laravel CRUD application to manage campings.
 Only authorized users can access admin area and use CRUD operations.
+AMMPS and composer are required to run this project

 ## How to install